akaigoro/df4j/README.md

 2. The type hierarchy of the active nodes is based on two fundamental classes:
 - AsyncProc for single-shot computations
-- (dataflow) Actor for recurrent computations
+- (actorGroup) Actor for recurrent computations

 3. AsyncProc, being an asynchronous procedure, does not return value (or better say, returns void value).
 Its simple extension AsyncFunc<T> returns a value of arbitrary reference type T.